Treating Arthritis with Regenerative Cell Therapy

 Traditional treatment options are riddled with side effects, prolonged rehab and in most cases, a gradual decline leading to joint replacement surgery.
 However, the most vital component of a joint is the articular cartilage that lines the surface of the bones where the joint is formed.
 Therefore, the reality is, in order to maintain long-term peak functional ability, we need a way to regrow that cartilage.

 Here at PreciseCare, we have figured out the best way to regrow that vital piece of cartilage by using your own stem cells and blood platelets.
 This regenerative treatment allows your body to restore and heal its own tissues.
-Plus, stem cell therapy for arthritis offers a very quick and easy recovery.
+Plus, regenerative cell therapy for arthritis offers a very quick and easy recovery.
 Furthermore, because no foreign materials are introduced in this treatment, this means there is no chance of rejection and very few negative side effects.

 Learn exactly how our process works